This post will show how to convert certificates or keys between the 2 possible formats available for this kind of files with openssl

 Convert different cryptography files to DER format

-The way to use openssl to produce a one format or another is with “-outform” option followed with the desired PEM or DER format.
+to produce a one format or another is with “-outform” option followed with the desired PEM or DER format.

 In order to generate a key with DER format, you may first create it with PEM format and then run openssl to copy the key but with DER format.

 In the next example, a new private key is generated with the default PEM format, then the private key it is changed to DER format (-outform DER).
-To verify the output in this use case and others explained in this section, the file command is executed to know what is the kind of content generated:
+To verify the output in this use case and others explained in this section, the file

 $ openssl genrsa -out private.key 4096